Multithreaded queues are a powerful and widely used mechanism supporting asynchronous computation.

 easily use the same session and run ops in parallel.
 However, it is not always

-easy to implement a Python program that drives threads as described above.
+easy to implement a Python program that drives threads as required.
 All

 threads must be able to stop together, exceptions must be caught and